MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/crashes/ios.md

 MSMobileCenter.start("{Your App Secret}", withServices: [MSAnalytics.self, MSCrashes.self])
 ```

-## Enable or disable Mobile Center Crashes at runtime
+## Enable or disable App Center Crashes at runtime

-You can enable and disable Mobile Center Crashes at runtime.
+You can enable and disable App Center Crashes at runtime.
 If you disable it, the SDK will not do any crash reporting for the app.

 ```objc
 [MSCrashes setEnabled:NO];